sequentech/deployment-tool/doc/devel_deployment.md

 To provision the virtual machines we'll make use of VirtualBox.
 Again, we recommend you to use the [latest version of VirtualBox that can be downloaded from here](https://www.virtualbox.org/wiki/Linux_Downloads).

+- Ansible 2.x

+Vagrant uses the host's ansible to do provisioning on the guest machines.
+Because of some changes in the format of playbooks, we need to use Ansible 2.x.
+To install the latest ansible on an Ubuntu machine, execute:

+    $ sudo apt-get install software-properties-common pwgen -y
+    $ sudo apt-add-repository ppa:ansible/ansible -y
+    $ sudo apt-get update
+    $ sudo apt-get install ansible -y

 ## agora-dev-box

 First of all we need to download the ansible deployment project: